 Morris joined the Democratic Federation, soon to be renamed the Social-Democratic Federation, in January 1883, and from then until his death in 1896 he propagandised and agitated ceaselessly for the Socialist cause.
 The Coach House of Morris’s beautiful riverside Hammersmith home became an iconic meeting place for Socialists, a place where every Socialist leader must have spoken.

 In this historic location the WMS presents How We Might Live: William Morris’s Socialism, an exhibition that highlights his important contribution to the Socialist movement in the late 19th century and his enduring influence thereafter.

-20th December 2.15pm
+Saturday, 20th December at 2.15pm

 Kelmscott House in the festive season has become a happy tradition over the years for the period instrument ensemble Zadok Baroque, headed by Byron Mahoney on the traverso (or baroque flute).
 The group are invited back for the 12th year to provide a ‘baroque twelve days of Christmas’ with poetry and the early music aesthetic that Morris admired in his later life.

-Tickets: £15 (£10 OAPs and Students with valid ID)
+Tickets: £15 cash on the door or £12.50 if bought in advance online (£10 OAPs and Students with valid ID)

 Book on website: www.baroque.plus.com or email: email@example.com

 2016 – Our Diamond Jubilee Year

 • Events are at Kelmscott House starting 2.15 pm.